Industrial Ultrasonic Cleaners

 3. The Pulse Mode Boosts Ultrasonic Power

-If you are cleaning products with particularly tenacious contaminants specify an industrial ultrasonic cleaner equipped with a pulse mode.
+If you are cleaning products with particularly tenacious contaminants, get the best industrial ultrasonic cleaner equipped with a pulse mode.
 Pulse mode boosts ultrasonic power to 20% on some models to remove stubborn contaminants.

 Pulse and sweep cannot operate simultaneously but equipment is available that automatically switches between the two.
 An example is the Elmasonic x-tra ST series referenced above.
 The ultrasonic performance is temporarily increased while the even ultrasonic sound field distribution in the bath enhances the cleaning effect.